 - So stop looking for one.

-We now know that compliance and information security are two different terms and we know why.
+We now know that information security and compliance are two different terms and we know why.
 The relationship between the two is compliance (by itself) does not mean that you are managing security well; however, managing security well will mean compliance.

 Getting information security right by leveraging a good definition and applying sound principles will save your organization thousands (maybe millions) of dollars.
 It is not something that can be entirely delegated to others because ultimate success or failure rests with us, the leaders of our respective organizations.

-For assistance with building a security program that goes beyond compliance, visit frsecure.com.
+For assistance with building a security and compliance program that goes beyond just compliance, visit frsecure.com.